What is OSHA?

 Under most conditions, you cannot sue your employer over a work-related injury.
 However, you may be able to file a claim against your employer if an OSHA violation led to your injury.
 If this case, you may be eligible for both workers’ compensation and additional damages such as lost wages and pain and suffering.

-If you sustained injuries because your supervisor withheld information about hazards or knowingly violated OSHA regulations, call the workplace injury attorneys at Ostroff Injury Law.
+If you sustained injuries because your supervisor withheld information about hazards or knowingly violated OSHA regulations, call the workplace injury attorneys at Ostroff Godshall Injury and Accident Lawyers.
 Our attorneys will be happy to investigate your claim and discuss your rights.
 The consultation is free.